 - Auto-generated heading anchors.

-- Variable and glossary term expansions are rendered even when they've been manually escaped by the author.
+- Variable and glossary term expansions will render in code blocks even if they've been manually escaped by the author.